alexcrea/Paint.NETOnWine/README.md

 Now, WINE has been fully set up to attempt to run Paint.NET.
 The installers are not a priority, so I suggest downloading the portable version and putting it somewhere convenient.
 Note that the portable release zip uses back slashes instead of forward slashes for the file paths, which will mess up certain zip extraction software on Linux.
 You may have to do some manual clean-up to get the files in the right folders.

 The `makescripts` sub command should have created another script called `wine` in the directory you ran it from.
-This is a wrapper for the version of wine that was just build, so you can simply type `./wine paintdotnet.exe` instead of `WINEPREFIX=$PWD/prefix $PWD/build/install/bin/wine paintdotnet.exe`.
+This is a wrapper for the version of wine that was just build, so you can simply type `./wine paintdotnet.exe` instead of `WINEPREFIX=$PWD/prefix $PWD/build/install/bin/wine paintdotnet.exe /wine`.

 ### Other notes